 Similarly, a small UOW student project at IAMS was used as a pilot for a MRFF grant to support Aboriginal peer breastfeeding workers in maternal and child health services around NSW.
 Another project aims to prevent incarceration of Aboriginal people.

-Theme leader: Associate Professor Rowena Ivers (School of Medicine)
+Theme leader: Associate Professor Rowena Ivers (School of Medical, Indigenous and Health Sciences)

 - Dr Shahla Meedya (SON)